 E-procurement is faster and less time-consuming compared to traditional procurement.
 Besides, with your records stored electronically, it is easier to make repeat orders.
 Electronic purchasing implies you can have templates that you can fill out quickly, saving you tons of time while increasing productivity.

 - It Eliminates Paperwork

 One disadvantage of using paper-based POs and invoicing is the bulk of paper involved.
 With e-procurement, however, that shouldn’t be a cause for concern.
 Your documents are saved and stored in the cloud, reducing the need to create more room to keep all the paperwork.
-And, with your data stored in the cloud, you can find retrieve older POs and invoices quickly.
+And, with your data stored in the cloud, you can quickly retrieve older POs and invoices.

 - Improved Transaction Speed